rogerboesch/zxnext-game/README.md

 ### Sprite Library

-I use for the game a modified version of Stefan Bylunds SpriteLib.
+I use a modified version of Stefan Bylunds SpriteLib.
-You find the original README file in the spritelib folder and also on his [Github](https://github.com/stefanbylund/zxnext_sprite) repo.
+You find the original on his [Github](https://github.com/stefanbylund/zxnext_sprite) repo.

 ## More informations